Cmdliner/isms_server/README.md

 ## TODOS
 - Write Tests
+- Auto generate staff id and student admission no on create
 - Find a way to perform mongo sanitization and prevent csrf attacks in refresh when using cookies

 ## BUGS